Yorkshireman/beerstalker/README.md

 This app filters search results from the [meetup.com](http://www.meetup.com/) api to find events that have free beer!

 It does something that meetup.com cannot do: it searches for events that have the _phrase_ "free beer".
 Meetup.com itself cannot do this; meetup.com itself can only return results that have "free" and "beer" anywhere in the document.

-This app additionally filters out irrelevant results, returning only those events that have "free beer" (or "free drinks") ;-)
+This app additionally filters out irrelevant results, returning only those events that really do have "free beer".

 ####Technologies
 It was built in a team of four on a two-day hackathon.
 Because of the short time available and it was a small app, we abandoned writing tests quite early on in the process.
 I would like to point out that I am a TDD devotee - I occasionally make exceptions for hackathons.